saimanish-p/pairs-trader-sim/README.md

 $$z_t = Y_t - \beta X_t$$

-The augmented Dickey-Fuller (ADF) test is commonly used to check for stationarity.
+The augmented Dickey-Fuller (ADF) test is commonly used to check for stationarity (However, it has its limitations such as - Assuming a linear mean-reverting process, and failing to capture non-linear mean reversion mechanisms)

 ### Z-Score Calculation